-This research project will help us better understand how the interaction between healthy brain tissue and tumour cells influences tumour survival and growth, and identify ways in which we can disrupt these interactions with drugs to slow tumour growth.
+This research project will help us better understand how the interaction between healthy brain tissue and tumour cells influences tumour survival and growth.
+It aims to identify ways in which we can disrupt these interactions with drugs to slow tumour growth and kill the tumour.

 According to the researchers, at least three-quarters (75%) of GBMs have hypoxic areas.
 This research aims to find a new way to treat these tumours by stopping the astrocyte barrier forming and allowing treatments to reach the tumour.